• Skip to secondary menu

 By Jim Frost 27 Comments

-Let’s take a look at the anatomy of a boxplot before getting to an example.
+Let’s look at the anatomy of a box plot before getting to an example.
 Notice how it divides your data into quarters—at least approximately because the upper and lower whiskers do not include outliers, which the chart displays separately.

 Diagram of a box and whiskers plot that describes the features.

-The image below shows how boxplots compare to the probability distribution function for a normal distribution.
+The image below shows how a box and whisker plot compares to the probability distribution function for a normal distribution.
 The box itself is the interquartile range, which contains 50% of your data.
 Additionally, notice how each whisker contains 24.65% of the distribution rather than an exact 25%.
-Box and whisker plots consider the observations beyond the whiskers to be outliers.
+Box plots consider the observations beyond the whiskers to be outliers.

 Image shows how a probability distribution function relates to a boxplot, also known as a box and whiskers plot.